Ten Hints Someone You Know Has Binge Eating Disorder

 People with binge eating disorder often feel that the binge eating episodes are out of their control.
 They may say something like, “I couldn’t stop even if I wanted to.”
 However, people with binge eating disorder often try to hide the problem, so it might not be so open.

-2. Poor Body Image
+2. Negative Body Image and Poor Self-Esteem

 3. Constipation, Diarrhea, and other GI Problems

-4. Hoarding Food and Missing Food
+4. Food Hoarding and Missing Food

 Binge eating disorder episodes are usually done in private, often late at night when no one is around.
 People with the disorder often hoard snacks in their room for later use.
 You might also notice that certain foods suddenly and repeatedly disappear from the fridge or pantry.